Riccorl/transformers-embedder/README.md

 ## Info

-One of the annoyance of using transfomer-based models is that it is not trivial to compute word embeddings from the sub-token embeddings they output.
+One of the annoyance of using transformer-based models is that it is not trivial to compute word embeddings from the sub-token embeddings they output.
 With this API it's as easy as using 🤗Transformers to get word-level embeddings from theoretically every transformer model it supports.

 ### Model